neonextechnologies/neophpframework/docs/introduction.md

 ### Shared Hosting Ready

-NeoCore doesn't require Composer during runtime.
+NeoPhp doesn't require Composer during runtime.
 Once installed, you can deploy to any shared hosting environment without worrying about dependencies.

 ### Lightweight

-With minimal overhead and no unnecessary abstractions, NeoCore is fast by default.
+With minimal overhead and no unnecessary abstractions, NeoPhp is fast by default.
 The core framework is small, focused, and easy to understand.

 ### Modular